SeerPant/Printer-Haus/README.md

 # My second webpage project

-## Homepage and research page for an ecommerce website for printers
+## Homepage and research page of an ecommerce website for printers